-We maintain a site on the World Wide Web at www.xenomics.com; however, information found on our website is not incorporated by reference into this report.
-We make available free of charge through our website our Securities and Exchange Commission, or SEC, filings, including our annual report on Amendment No.2 to Form 10-KSB, quarterly reports on Form 10-QSB, current reports on Form 8-K and amendments to those reports filed or furnished pursuant to Section 13(a) or 15(d) of the Exchange Act as soon as reasonably practicable after we electronically file such material with, or furnish it to, the SEC.
+We maintain a site on the world wide web at www.xenomics.com; however, information found on our website is not incorporated by reference into this report.
+We make available free of charge through our website our Securities and Exchange Commission, or SEC, filings, including our annual report on Form 10-KSB, quarterly reports on Form 10-QSB, current reports on Form 8-K and amendments to those reports filed or furnished pursuant to Section 13(a) or 15(d) of the Exchange Act as soon as reasonably practicable after we electronically file such material with, or furnish it to, the SEC.